Singer, songwriter, poet, minstrel.

 Along the trail, your guides will explain the geology of the area; and inside the cave, you’ll get to climb, crawl, slither and get muddy.
 Soon after entering the cave you’ll go through the “Box” then on to the Five Way Chamber, and finally to the Grand Gallery.
 After the musical performance the return trip follows the same path out.

-Once we’ve reached the Grand Gallery, our performers will fill the darness with a 45 minute performance, combining amazing musicianship in a beautiful environment to form an unforgettable experience.
+Once we’ve reached the Grand Gallery, our performers will fill the darkness with 45 minutes of amazing musicianship in a beautiful environment that is sure to make for an unforgettable experience.

 5:00 - 5:45: